How does Contrastive Learning Organize Images?: Experimental Settings

 \section{Experimental Settings}

-This section presents our experimental setup for training models on the CIFAR-10 dataset \cite{krizhevsky2009learning}.
-We base our framework on \cite{arandjelovic2017look} and enhance it with \cite{dubois2022improving}'s prediction head, using a 512-dimension representation space.
-The tested model architectures include ResNet18, ResNet101, and a modified Vision Transformer comparable to ResNet101 in parameter count (\cite{he2016deep}, \cite{dosovitskiy2020image}).
-For benchmarking, we train three models with identical architectures using CIFAR-10 supervised learning, also with a 512-dimension representation.
-All models use the AdamW optimizer \cite{loshchilov2017decoupled}.
-Detailed architecture and hyperparameter information is in the appendix.
-Experiments run on a single A100 GPU.
+In our analysis of contrastive learning models, several models were meticulously trained as subjects using standard procedures.
+This section delineates the experimental settings employed, leveraging the CIFAR-10 dataset \cite{krizhevsky2009learning}.
+We adopt the framework and augmentation proposed in \cite{chen2020improved} and incorporate the prediction head improvements suggested by \cite{dubois2022improving}, using a representation space dimension of 512.
+The model architectures tested include ResNet18, ResNet101, and a modified Vision Transformer with a parameter count similar to ResNet101 \cite{he2016deep, dosovitskiy2020image}.
+For comparison, we also train three models with identical architectures using supervised learning on CIFAR-10, maintaining a representation dimension of 512.
+All models presented in this paper utilize the AdamW optimizer \cite{loshchilov2017decoupled}.
+Further information regarding model architectures and hyperparameters can be found in the appendix.
+All experiments are done on one A100 GPU.

-In the following sections, we extract image vector representations from raw dataset images using both contrastive and supervised models, per standard evaluation practices.
-All features are normalized to unit vectors due to the undefined lengths during the training process.
+In subsequent sections, image vector representations are derived from raw images in the dataset using both contrastive and supervised models, consistent with standard evaluation methods.
+For contrastive models, all features are before the prediction head and normalized to unit vectors due to the undefined lengths during the training process.

-We note that our experimental setup is not fine-tuned for peak performance.
-Consequently, our focus is not on achieving record-breaking results.
-Instead, we aim to gain new insights into contrastive learning's inner mechanisms, rather than proposing practical enhancements or techniques.
+We emphasize that our experimental settings are not exhaustively tuned for optimal performance.
+As such, achieving state-of-the-art results in \textbf{not our primary objective}.
+Instead, our main focus lies in uncovering novel insights into the inner workings of contrastive learning, rather than proposing practical improvements or techniques.